-Where conduct is found to amount to economic duress, the agreement (including a contract variation) is voidable (not void) but the right to rescind may be lost if a party is found to have affirmed the contract (or otherwise waived its rights) (see North Ocean Shipping Co Ltd v Hyundai Construction Co Ltd (The 'Atlantic Baron') (1979) a shipbuilding case).
+Where conduct is found to amount to economic duress, the agreement (including a contract variation) is voidable (not void) but the right to rescind may be lost if a party is found to have affirmed the contract (or otherwise waived its rights) (see North Ocean Shipping Co Ltd v Hyundai Construction Co Ltd (The Atlantic Baron) (1979)).

-20 Exclusions of buyers' rights
+Exclusions of buyers' rights

-May the builder and the buyer agree to exclude the buyer's right to set off, suspend payment or deduct certain amounts?
+20 May the builder and the buyer agree to exclude the buyer's right to set off, suspend payment or deduct certain amounts?